-Gamma-ray bursts are the most powerful explosions known in the universe.10 They are extremely luminous, with many orders of magnitude more energy output in a few seconds than our Sun emits in a year.
+GRBs are the most powerful explosions known in the universe [10].
+They are extremely luminous, with many orders of magnitude more energy output in a few seconds than our sun emits in a year.
 GRBs are theorized to be produced during the evolutionary end-stages of single and binary star systems.
-This includes the unusually energetic supernova explosions (socalled hypernovae), the merger of two neutron stars, or when a small star is consumed by a black hole.11
+This includes the unusually energetic supernova explosions (so-called hypernovas), the merger of two neutron stars, or when a small star is consumed by a black hole [11].

-GRBs have been detected approximately once per day by past and existing science missions, although they are theorized to occur at a much higher rate due to the concept of beaming, in which the emissions from a burst are focused into only $1/100^{\text{th}}$ of the total sky.12 Thousands of GRBs have been detected since they were initially discovered in 1967 by the Vela satellites.13 GRB events are typically named and catalogued according to their detection date, in the format GRBYYYYMMDDx, where x is an optional letter designation for cases in which multiple bursts occur on a given day.
+GRBs have been detected approximately once per day by past and existing science missions, although they are theorized to occur at a much higher rate due to the concept of beaming, in which the emissions from a burst are focused into only one-one hundredth of the total sky [12].
+Thousands of GRBs have been detected since they were initially discovered in 1967 by the Vela satellites [13].
+GRB events are typically named and catalogued according to their detection date, in the format GRBYYYYMMDDx, where x is an optional letter designation for cases in which multiple bursts occur on a given day.
 These sources are typically detectable via their emissions in the tens of keV to MeV, and often higher, photon energy bands.
-Figure 1 shows a rendering of a GRB after the collapse and explosion of the star, at which time energy is jettisoned from the core of the burst.
+Figure 1 shows a rendering of a GRB after the collapse and explosion of the star, at which time energy is jettisoned from the core of the burst [14].